CyberAshven/BCH-Stealth-Protocol/README.md

   tweak_m   = H_tag(TAG_label, b_scan || ser32BE(m))   mod N
   B_spend_m = B_spend + tweak_m · G

 No version tag on the wire.
-Receivers MAY trial both v1 (untagged hashes) and v2 (tagged hashes) crypto during a deprecation window.
+This is the first stable release; there is no prior on-chain crypto to support.

 INPUT WEIGHTING  (sender and receiver, same rules) ──────────────────────────────────────────────────